Axway/streams-open-docs/content/en/docs/install/_index.md

 {{< alert title="Note" >}}
 You will be required to specify a hostname.
 If you do not have one yet, you can use any temporary value and edit it later.
-For this entire documentation we are using k8s.yourdomain.tld as an _example_ value.
+Throughout this documentation, we are using k8s.yourdomain.tld as an _example_ value.
 You can use the following flag :

 ```